Gagging & Baby-led Weaning: How to prevent choking when starting finger foods

 A 2021 review study quoted: “Fear of choking was an important factor in parents’ decision not to implement BLW; however, this fear was not supported by the literature.”

-There have been multiple studies analyzing the risk of choking when using Baby-led Weaning to start solids.
-Today I’ll break down two of these studies:
+Multiple studies have analyzed the risk of choking when using Baby-led Weaning to start solids.
+Today, I’ll break down two of these studies:

 The BLISS Study